quic/sample-apps-for-robotics-platforms/AWS-Samples/AWS-Samples-Application/CloudwatchMetrics-ros2/README.md

         }
     ```

-      ii) Give name to policy, go to _Review policy_ and select _Create policy_
+    ii) Give name to policy, go to _Review policy_ and select _Create policy._

     iii) Add the created policy to the IAM user by searching the policy name.
-Follow the steps below
+Follow the steps below.
-        Go to created user -> Add permission -> Attach existing policies directly -> search and select the created policy -> Next:review -> Add permission
+    Go to created user -> **Add permission -> Attach existing policies directly -> search and select the created policy -> Next:review -> Add permission**
     Once the permission is set, open a terminal in Qualcomm Robotics RB5 follow the steps below

 2. Clone the cloudwatchmetrics-ros2 app
 - Create a ROS workspace and a source directory
     ```